 - Your Commitment.
 Your child craves structure and the resulting security.
 When you present her with that gift, don’t snatch it away a few days later.
 You’ll only confuse her.
 In order for this to work, you really need to commit.
 This is a life-long deal with lifelong benefits.

 Alright, Mama!
-I think this is everything you need to make you dangerous.
-Now, let’s learn how to start a baby sleep schedule.
+This is everything you need to make you dangerous.
+Now, let’s learn start your baby sleep schedule.